 Mathematics is not a loose collection of disconnected techniques.
 It is a single, evolving system of abstraction — one that grows by resolving contradictions and compressing patterns into reusable structures.
 Every major breakthrough, from irrational numbers to non-Euclidean geometry to Gödel's incompleteness theorems, follows the same arc: a limitation is encountered, a crisis erupts, and a new layer of abstraction is forged to resolve it.

-This knowledge base traces that arc across nine layers of mathematics, from the formal logic that underlies all reasoning to the category theory that reveals the deep unity binding every layer together.
+This knowledge base traces that arc across nine layers of mathematics, from the formal logic that underlies all reasoning to the category theory that reveals the deep unity binding every layer together. remove me.

 A working reference of essential terms spanning all nine layers of the mathematical hierarchy.
 Terms are grouped alphabetically; hover-tooltip definitions are provided at the bottom for use across the knowledge base.